Static Application Security Testing (SAST)

 - Healthcare: Applications managing patient data must meet strict data protection requirements.

-- E-commerce: Online shops and payment platforms are frequent targets of cyberattacks and thus benefit from continuous security monitoring.
+- E-Commerce: Online shops and payment platforms are frequent targets of cyberattacks and thus benefit from continuous security monitoring.

 - Complexity in large codebases: In extensive software projects, analyzing the entire code can be resource-intensive and requires well-tuned tools and suitable hardware.